rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: We will handle that separately.

 AWB: Let's go around the room and have those who have voting authority make your vote.
-Note takers please take not of the organization who is voting.
+Note takers please take note of the organization who is voting.

 Tilde: Yes.